Gordon Honeycombe: Musical adaptation

-Private life
+Personal life

 Honeycombe was a freemason under the United Grand Lodge of England, initiated in 1959 in the Apollo University Lodge No 357 (Oxford).

-He had a great interest in his family history, carrying out research as well as organising extended family gatherings.
+He had a keen interest in his family history, carrying out research as well as organising extended family gatherings.
 Nonetheless, he did not marry, and had no children.

+Honeycombe died on 9 October 2015, following a long period of illness.
+He was 79 years old.